o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ![Imgui profiler save](/images/user-guide/profiling/imgui/save.png)

+## Prerequisites for Tracy, Optick and Superluminal

+These profiler Gems are located in the [o3de-extras](https://github.com/o3de/o3de-extras) github repository.

+1. This repository follows the Remote Content format, you can follow [this documentation](/docs/user-guide/remote-content/use-a-remote-repository) to learn how to **register a remote repository**.

+2. Else if you prefer to download o3de-extra yourself, you can follow [this documentation](/docs/user-guide/project-config/register-gems).
+Within o3de-extra folder, the profiler gems are located in "*Gems/ExternalProfilers*".

+Once that the profiler gem that you want to use has been registered, you need to enable it for your project and rebuild the project.
+Refer to the [first steps of enabling the Built-In profiler](#enabling-the-built-in-profiler-gem) to see how to enable a gem for your project.

 ## Using Tracy profiler (All platforms)

 The "client" is the game or the editor while the "server" is the external Tracy application used to visualize the captured data.
 This application is available on windows but need to be built for other platforms.